Air Plant Care

 Air Plants are found in a wide variety of temperatures, but mainly range from 50-90 degrees Fahrenheit.
 If you live in an area with freezing conditions, make sure your air plants are safe indoors!

-Bromeliad fertilizer can be used twice a month in small quantities.
+Bromeliad fertilizer can be used once a month in small quantities.
 You can also use orchid or any other indoor plant fertilizer that has low copper contents.
 Air Plants can be sensitive to fertilizers so make sure not to over do it!

 Over time your air plants will grow new leaves, and loose some.
 Feel free to trim any brown or dead leaves off your plant with scissors, trimming at an angle to give the end of the leaf a nature appearance after trimming.
 Most air plant varieties will be shipped with roots intact, and can removed if you like.
 The roots are solely used to anchor the plant to its host, and can be kept on the plant and used to anchor your plant to a display with a little superglue or hot glue.